Developers-inVogue/E-Voting-System/README.md

 <br>
 <br>

-## Note: You ae to create a private repository on Github to host all the source files for this repository and send an invite to @kojoyeboah53i on completion
+## Note: You are to create a private repository on Github to host all the source files for this repository and send an invite to @kojoyeboah53i on completion

 - You can find instructions on creating a Github repository here